TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-07-17-how-to-write-custom-sniff-for-code-sniffer-3.md

 ## 6 Steps To `ExceptionNameSniff`

-### 1. Start Sentence That Declares What Sniff Does
+### 1. Start With Sentence That Declares What Sniff Does

 "An exception class should have "Exception" suffix."